How to Choose Cat Food – Tips to Look Out For in 2025

 - Zinc

-These nutrients are important for strong joints, bones, and teeth.
-A balanced diet means you don’t usually need to add supplements.
+These nutrients are vitally important for strong joints, bones, and teeth in your cat.
+With a balanced diet, your cat will not need any additional supplements.

-However, always check with your vet before giving any supplements to your cat, as some can be harmful.
+However, just to be sure, always undergo regular vet checks before giving any supplements to your cat as some may be harmful.

-Amino Acids are like protein building blocks.
-Two important ones for cats are Leucine and Lysine, which help with muscles, bones, blood, organs, skin, and coat.
-Young cats need more energy and protein than adult cats.
+Amino acids are like protein building blocks.
+Two of the most important ones are Leucine and Lysine, which help with muscles, bones, blood, organs, skin, and coat of your cat.

 Taurine, arginine, and arachidonic acid are also vital for cats.
-If your cat food has good meat, it should have these nutrients since they’re found in animal protein.
+So, if your cat food has good meat, it should have these nutrients since they’re found in animal protein.

 d) Carbohydrates

-Carbs sometimes get a bad rap because too much can lead to fat.
-But for active cats, carbs are very important.
-Cats can quickly use carbs for energy, unlike us humans.
+Last, but equally important to learn how to pick cat food, we’ve got carbs.
+Carbs often get a bad rap because too much can lead to fat.
+For active cats, though, carbs are incredibly important as they use them for energy, unlike us humans.

 - Rice